The remainder of this notice is identical to the notice issued January 10, with the exception of the dates in the summary and timeline sections.

 This is the second call for projects.
 An earlier one was issued in January 2013 and funding decisions were announced in Spring 2013.
 In this second call for projects, FHWA would like to focus on applications of the INVEST Operations and Maintenance module by State DOTs, as this project type was under-represented in the first round.
 Other types of projects are also eligible if they are likely to demonstrate significant sustainability improvements as a result of using the INVEST tool.
-The deadline for submitting letters of interest to the Division offices is March 28, 2014.
+The deadline for submitting letters of interest to the Division offices has passed.

 INVEST (Infrastructure Voluntary Evaluation Sustainability Tool) is a practical, web-based, collection of voluntary best practices and criteria designed to help transportation agencies integrate sustainable practices into their projects, plans, and programs.
 A product of FHWA's planning and environmental research program, INVEST helps transportation agencies improve investment decisions while considering limited resources by addressing the sustainability triple bottom line—enhancing economic, social, and environmental outcomes.